 What’s a Loquat?

-I know, I felt the same way when I stopped at that produce stand.
-Thankfully, the benefit of living surrounded by amazing California produce and it’s growers means I can talk directly to the people producing it!
+One major benefit of living surrounded by amazing California produce and it’s growers means I can talk directly to the people producing it!

 Turns out they’re actually known as a Japanese plum, and are a fruit native to China.
 There are tons of varieties, almost 800 but only a few are grown in California.
 The flesh is bright yellow and both the large seeds and skin come off remarkably easily.